 The hurricane season in Mexico normally runs from June to November and can affect both the Pacific and Atlantic coasts.
+Be aware that effects of tropical storms and hurricanes can span hundreds of miles from the centre of the storm, causing flooding, landslides and disruption to local services, including transport.
 Monitor local and international weather updates from the US National Hurricane Center, and check with the local authorities or your tour operator for any changes to your travel plans.

 See our tropical cyclones page for information and advice about what to do if you’re caught up in a storm.